pavanchengappa/gesture_control/README.md

-# 🖐️ AI-Powered Hand Gesture Mouse Control
+# 🖐️ Hand Gesture Mouse Control

 ## 🤖 Project Genesis
 This project was **developed using AI technologies**, demonstrating the potential of AI-assisted software development.
 By leveraging advanced computer vision and machine learning models, we've created an innovative human-computer interaction solution.